 Tortillas have become easier to find in stores but when I first arrived, they weren’t so common, were expensive and unappetizing enough to get me to make my own.
 I went through about a dozen terrible recipes before I tried these homemade flour tortillas from Homesick Texan.

-The tortillas in stores here are awful.
-I’ve tried lots of recipes but now I only use this recipe from Homesick Texan.
 I’ve had several Hispanic roommates which resulted in me eating their mothers’ homemade tortillas on a regular basis.
-They were made with lard.
-These are made with 2 teaspoons of canola oil and these are honestly just as good!
-I usually make them with whole spelt but they just don’t compare with the white flour ones.
+They were made with quite a bit of lard.
+These are made with 2 teaspoons of oil (I use coconut oil) and are honestly just as good!

 - Prep Time:

 - Yield: 2 pounds chicken

 - 6 cloves garlic, crushed